atomtec/AndroidPagination/README.md

 ## Architecture

-This app uses the Google's [Paging3]: https://developer.android.com/topic/libraries/architecture/paging/v3-overview library to implement the paginated list with only **remote data source**
+This app uses the Google's [Paging3](https://developer.android.com/topic/libraries/architecture/paging/v3-overview) library to implement the paginated list with only **remote data source**

-The architecture is a  standard **MVVM** with UI observing the live data for the main list as received from the ViewModel -> Repo->PagingSource->RemoteDataSource  .
+The architecture is a  standard **MVVM** with UI observing the live data for the main list as received from the ViewModel-> Repo-> PagingSource-> RemoteDataSource  .

 The details view just calls the user api for every user via the Viewmodel and is "suspending" sequential in nature